chorman0773/PokemonSMS/Specifications/PkmComCompleteDefinition.md

 Packets are structured as defined in that document.

 <h2>Post-Handshaking</h2>
-These packets are exchanged by the server after the handshake is completed, and the shared connection secret is exchanged.
+These packets are exchanged by the server after the handshake is completed, and the shared secret is established.

 <h3>0x00 Connect Request</h3>